St. Joseph DUI Lawyers

 It is a crime in Missouri to drive under the influence (DUI), also referred to as driving while intoxicated (DWI).
 The law in Missouri states that:

-- Motorists are prohibited from operating or being in actual physical control of a motor vehicle with blood alcohol concentration (BAC) of .08% or more
+- Motorists are prohibited from operating or being in actual physical control of a motor vehicle with a blood alcohol concentration (BAC) of .08% or more

 - The illegal BAC threshold is lowered to .04% or more for commercial drivers